The Norton Anthology of English Literature: 7th edition

 The seventh edition of The Norton Anthology of English Literature comprised six volumes, sold in two sets of three.
 The first set included the volumes "The Middle Ages", "The Sixteenth Century and The Early Seventeenth Century", and "Restoration and the Eighteenth Century"; the second set included "The Romantic Period", "The Victorian Age", and "The Twentieth Century and After".
 The writings are arranged by author, with each author presented chronologically by date of birth.
 Historical and biographical information is provided in a series of headnotes for each author and in introductions for each of the time periods.

 Within this structure, the anthology incorporates a number of thematically linked "clusters" of texts pertaining to significant contemporary concerns.
 For example, "The Sixteenth Century and The Early Seventeenth Century" contains four such clusters under the headings, "Literature of The Sacred", "The Wider World", "The Science of Self and World", and "Voices of the War".
 The first of these includes four contemporary English translations of an identical passage from the Bible, those of William Tyndale, the Geneva Bible, the Douay–Rheims Version, and the Authorized (King James) Version; selections from the writings of influential Protestant thinkers of the period, including Tyndale, John Calvin, Anne Askew, John Foxe and Richard Hooker; as well as selections from the Book of Common Prayer and the Book of Homilies.

 The seventh edition was also sold in two volumes, which simply compressed six eras into two larger volumes, each volume comprising three eras.
 Volume 1 comprised the selection of literature from "'The Middle Ages" to the "English Restoration and the Eighteenth Century", while Volume 2 included the selection of literature from "The Romantic Period" to "The Twentieth Century and After".

 Another option was the "Major Authors" edition.
 Compressed into the single volume was a selection of major authors of each period, from the anonymous author of Beowulf to J. M. Coetzee.

 9th edition

 The ninth edition continued to be sold in the same format as the eighth edition.

 10th edition

 The tenth edition of the anthology went on sale in June 2018 and has continued to be sold in the same format as its two prior editions, while adding a host of new writers to its already eclectic range.

 11th edition

 The eleventh edition was prepared by seven scholars and went on sale in 2024.
-It comprises two volumes and is also available in six shorter volumes covering periods from the Middle Ages to the 21st century.
+It comprises two packages with three volumes each and is also available in a shorter edition with only two volumes covering the period from the Middle Ages to the 21st century.
 The anthology is also available as an ebook with embedded videos and other enhanced features on a platform hosted by W. W. Norton.